ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 We decided to go with the MIT License because it's simple and developer friendly.
 It gives others the freedom to use, modify, and share our code.
 At the same time, it requires people to give credit to us as the original creators.
 The license also keeps things straightforward by not holding us responsible for how others use the app.
 More importantly the license also has low amount of constrictions on our code.

 ## LLMs, ChatGPT, CoPilot, and others
-<!State which LLM(s) were used during development of your project.
+State which LLM(s) were used during development of your project.
 In case you were not using any, just state so.
 In case you were using an LLM to support your development, briefly describe when and how it was applied.
 Reflect in writing to which degree the responses of the LLM were helpful.
-Discuss briefly if application of LLMs sped up your development or if the contrary was the case.>
+Discuss briefly if application of LLMs sped up your development or if the contrary was the case.

+We have primarily used ChatGPT as a tool for knowledge exchange and to assist in debugging code.
+When a concept has been challenging to understand, the tool has been utilized as a consultant to help clarify and deepen our understanding.
+In certain cases, the tool has contributed directly to the generation of code that was integrated into the codebase.
+When this has occurred, ChatGPT has been acknowledged as a co-author either within the source code itself or in the associated commit messages, or both

+—Co-Authored-by: ChatGPT (remember to delete this bad joke)